TandsPM/quizBusters/THEPLAN.md

 ###  User Stories
 * as a ________ i can _________ because ________
+* as a REGISTERED USER
+  - i can make a quiz with many questions in different formats
+                                        --> because to attract users the app needs to be flexible

+* as a DIFFERENT REGISTERED USER
+  - i can edit and delete my own quizzes but am unable to edit or delete quizzes by others
+                                        --> because login security is important

+* as a UNREGISTERED USER
+  - i can take quizzes,
+                                        --> because to attract users the app needs to be flexible
+  - i can share quizzes,
+                                        --> because to attract users the app needs to be flexible
+  - i can share results,
+                                        --> because to attract users the app needs to be flexible
+  - i can log in,
+                                        --> because to attract users the app needs to be flexible
+  - i can register as a registered user
+                                        --> because to attract users the app needs to be flexible

 ###  Be RESTFUL
 * BROWSE:  GET   -->  /quiz